 We retain confidential customer and patient information in our processing centers.
 Therefore, it is critical that our facilities and infrastructure remain secure and that our facilities and infrastructure are perceived by the marketplace and our customers to be secure.
-Despite the implementation of security measures, our infrastructure may be vulnerable to physical break-ins, computer viruses, programming errors, attacks by third parties or similar disruptive problems.
+Despite the implementation of security measures, we have experienced such breaches in the past and our infrastructure may be vulnerable to physical break-ins, computer viruses, programming errors, attacks by third parties or similar disruptive problems.
 If we fail to meet our clients' expectations regarding the security of healthcare information, we could be liable for damages and our reputation could be impaired.
 In addition, patient care could suffer, and we could be liable if our systems fail to deliver correct information in a timely manner.
 Our insurance may not protect us from this risk.